Krom121/data-centric-development/readme.md

 SQLite was the development database for the purpose of testing, ensuring the python logic was correct, allowing for bugfixs.

-For the production database i decided to go with sqlprogre
+For the production database i decided to go with PostgreSQL

 Flask was decided on for the frameworks light weight in production and ease of use.

+At first I started Flask the usual way, a simple structure.
+Until I started getting errors form the imports.
+From there I changed the app into a package this resolved any issuses the app had with circular imports.

+As the app got larger I came across a part of stackoverflow where the decussion was about changing a singular pakage into many using blueprints.

+Blueprints allowed me to split the app into many managable readable parts.
+Doing this will allow the app to expand alot easier in the future.

 ---